My frugal habits

 Make gifts in-kind

 Some organizations accept gifts in-kind, which is a great way to save on taxes.
-Recently I thought about donating money to my kids’ high school to support the tennis teams my kids play.
-Although the high school foundation website only had the option for donating using credit cards, I inquired whether they accepted stocks, and they said yes.
+Recently, I considered donating money to my kids’ high school to support the tennis teams they play on.
+Although the high school foundation website only offered credit card donations, I inquired whether they accepted stock donations, and they said yes.
 So I donated about $1,150 worth of stocks, which I acquired for $210 or so 15 years ago.
-Although the donated amount is too small to take advantage of itemized deduction, I saved hundreds of dollars by avoiding capital gains taxes.
+Although the donated amount is too small to take advantage of itemized deductions, I saved hundreds of dollars by avoiding capital gains taxes.